ETF diagram

 Funds can be divided into three types:

-• Index - their value is linked to a selected stock market index, such as the S&P 500 or WIG20.
+Their value is linked to a selected stock market index, such as the S&P 500 or WIG20.
 This means that if the value of the index rises, the value of the index ETF will also increase, and if the value of the index falls, the ETF will also lose value.

-• Sector - focuses on a specific sector of the economy, such as technology, energy, or finance.
+Focuses on a specific sector of the economy, such as technology, energy, or finance.
 This allows investors to concentrate on the sector they anticipate growing without investing in each company within that sector.

 ETF's Advantages